willymcallister/willymcallister.github.io/_articles/linearity.md

 ## Summary
 {:.no_toc}

-A function is linear if it has these properties:
+A function is linear if it has these properties,

 Homogeneity (scaling): $f(ax) = af(x)$